0xPolygon/polygon-docs/docs/zkEVM/protocol/bridge-smart-contract.md

 1. The Consensus Contract uses the `SequenceBatches` function to sequence batches, which include among other transactions the asset transfer information.

-2. A special smart contract called `Verify.sol` calls the `VerifyBatches` function and takes **Batch Info** as input.
+2. A special smart contract called `Verify.sol` calls the `VerifyBatches` function and takes Batch Info as input.
 As part of the Consensus process, but not shown in the above figure, the Aggregator produces a validity proof for the sequenced batches.
 And this proof is automatically verified in this step.

 3. The zkEVM Exit Tree gets updated only after a successful verification of sequenced batches (again, for the sake of simplicity, this is not reflected in the above figure).
-The **Consensus Contract (`PolygonZkEVM.sol`) sends the updated zkEVM Exit Root to the Global Exit Root Manager, which subsequently updates the Global Exit Root**.
+The Consensus Contract (`PolygonZkEVM.sol`) sends the updated zkEVM Exit Root to the Global Exit Root Manager, which subsequently updates the Global Exit Root.

 4. The zkEVM Bridge SC (`PolygonZkEVMBridge.sol`) then retrieves the updated Global Exit Root and uses the `Claim` function to complete the transfer.